SkeltonThatcher/run-book-template/run-book-template.md

 > What kind of system is this?
 Web-connected order processing?
 Back-end batch system?
 Internal HTTP-based API?
 ETL control system?

-_(e.g. Internal API for order reconcilation based on Ruby and RabbitMQ, deployed in Docker containers on Kubernetes)_
+_(e.g. Internal API for order reconciliation based on Ruby and RabbitMQ, deployed in Docker containers on Kubernetes)_

 ###Service Level Agreements (SLAs)###